lextm/jekyll-theme-chirpy/_posts/2018-6-19-second-update-on-offline-publishing-asp-net-core-apps.md

 > — — — — — —
 > Successfully installed the ASP.NET Core HTTPS Development Certificate.
 >
-> To trust the certificate run ‘dotnet dev-certs https — trust’ (Windows and macOS only).
+> To trust the certificate run `dotnet dev-certs https — trust` (Windows and macOS only).
 For establishing trust on other platforms refer to the platform specific documentation.
 >
 > For more information on configuring HTTPS see https://go.microsoft.com/fwlink/?linkid=848054.